 Kansas City Chiefs can find a replacement for Safety Tyrann Mathieu on Day 2

 The clock is ticking on some of Kansas City’s most important players.
-Starting defensive lineman Jarran Reed, starting cornerback Charvarius Ward and part-time starting safety Daniel Sorensen is among the Chiefs who will become unrestricted free agents.
+Starting defensive lineman Jarran Reed, starting cornerback Charvarius Ward and part-time starting safety Daniel Sorensen are among the Chiefs who will become unrestricted free agents.

 But the biggest name to hit free agency is free safety Tyrann Mathieu, whose status in the AFC championship game is unknown after he suffered a concussion against Buffalo.